sumitpuri/tririgaDocker/README.md

 $ docker pull ibmtririga/tririga_10.5.3.1:v3.5.3.3_51528

+where, <br />
+10.5.3.1 is Application Version <br />
+3.5.3.3 is Platform Version <br />
+51528 is Build number of the Platform <br />
+Image is ~18GB.
 Wait for pull to be completed

 ### Step 5:
 $ docker run -ti -p 8001:8001 --name tririga_10.5.3.1 -h tririgaDocker ibmtririga/tririga_10.5.3.1:v3.5.3.3_51528 bash